batxes/Drought-predictor-project/README.md

 - The code was cleaned and exported to a python script.
 - I tracked the experiments and register the model using Mlflow.
 - I used Prefect for workflow orchestration.
+- The model is containerized and can be deployed with docker.
+It starts a Gunicorn server with the prediction script which uses Flask.
+- The model can be tested with send_prediction_request.py

 ## How to run the project